ShawMask/DebiasingConGater/README.md

 # DebiasingConGater

-This repository is dedicated to the models available in the EACL2024 submission.
+This repository is dedicated to the models of the paper [Controllable Gate Adapters (ConGater)](https://arxiv.org/abs/2401.16457).

 The infrastructure of the code is similar to the [ModularizedDebiasing](https://github.com/CPJKU/ModularizedDebiasing) from the papers: